City-of-Helsinki/pysakoinnin-sahk-asiointi/README.md

 ## Running locally

-⚠️ ️Requires a `config.env` file to run, contact admin if needed
+⚠️ ️Requires a `config.env` file to run, contact admin if needed and remember to add the file to the root of the directory.

 ### With Docker